Skip to main content

 Protocol Fees

-Fees are deducted from amount before the commitment is created.
-The net amount committed is amount - fees.
-This is the amount the recipient will receive when they claim.
+Fees are deducted from amount before the commitment is written.
+The net amount committed (= what the unlocker receives at burn time) is amount − fees.
+See Pricing for current rates.